reflectoring/reflectoring.github.io/content/blog/2024/2024-05-15-java-functional-interfaces.md

 ### ObjLongConsumer

-The `ObjLongConsumer` an operation that accepts an object-valued and a long-valued argument, and returns no result.
+**The `ObjLongConsumer` an operation that accepts an object-valued and a long-valued argument, and returns no result.**
 ```java
 @FunctionalInterface
 public interface ObjLongConsumer<T> {
   void accept(T t, long value);
 }
 ```
 **This is the (reference, long) specialization of `BiConsumer`.** Unlike most other functional interfaces, `ObjLongConsumer` is expected to operate via side-effects.
-This is a functional interface whose functional method is `accept(Object, long).`.
+This is a functional interface whose functional method is `accept(Object, long)`.

 Scenario to showcase use of `ObjLongConsumer`:
 ```java